protontypes/open-sustainable-technology/README.md

 - [PARETO](https://github.com/project-pareto/project-pareto) - An Optimization Framework for Produced Water Management and Beneficial Reuse.
 - [WSIMOD](https://github.com/ImperialCollegeLondon/wsi) - Provides a message passing interface to enable different subsystem models to communicate water flux and water quality information between each other, and self-contained representations of the key parts of the water cycle.
 - [ODM](https://github.com/Big-Life-Lab/PHES-ODM) - Aims to improve wastewater monitoring through interoperable data by providing robust support for reporting of biological, toxic or other health hazards.
-- [shinyssdtools](https://github.com/bcgov/shinyssdtools) - A Shiny application for fitting species sensitivity distribution, a method for getting water quality benchmarks to characterize effects of chemical contaminants for water quality or ecological risk assessment.
 - [wqbench](https://github.com/bcgov/wqbench) - Generate download and compile data from EPA ECOTOX database to generate aquatic life water quality benchmarks.
 - [Microplastic Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal) - An Open Source project to increase access to microplastics data.
 - [One4All](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All) - R package for data validation and visualization with a focus on microplastic data.